 Home » Sage Smith, 19: Transwoman Disappears After Meeting Up With Date

 The dating scene in a social media-driven culture has changed how people develop relationships.
-Sage Smith was one of many teens who decided to take a chance at love with someone they met online, and her efforts seemed to prove successful.
+Sage Smith was one of many teens who decided to take a chance at love with someone they met online, and her efforts proved successful.
 On November 20, 2012, Sage told her roommate, Aubrey Carson, that she had plans to meet up with someone.
 It was around 6:30 p.m. that evening that Sage was spotted on West Main Street in Charlottesville, Virginia, but the 19-year-old has been missing ever since.

 In November 2012, the month she went missing, Sage took to social media to share that she was a transwoman and would be living her life as such.
-She embraced who she was and told her friends on social media to “Respect It,” and Lolita was looking forward to what would unfold for Sage in the future.
+She embraced who she was and told her friends on social media to “Respect It,” Lolita was looking forward to what would unfold for Sage in the future.
 Sadly, she instead spent years waiting for news about her granddaughter.

 “I miss my Sage so much,” Lolita told Dateline years ago.
 “I would give anything for my baby to walk through the door.”